 The deadlines for applications to be received for consideration at forthcoming meetings are:

 For guidance and an application for funding please contact:

 24 Rubislaw Terrace

 Fax No: 01224 647078

-THE TRUSTEES HAVE DECIDED TO TEMPORARILY CLOSE THE GENERAL FUND DUE TO COVID-19.
+THE TRUSTEES HAVE DECIDED TO MAKE TEMPORARY CHANGES DUE TO COVID-19.
+APPLICATIONS FOR SUPPORT FROM THE GENERAL FUND ARE CAPPED AT £15,000 PER APPLICATION PER PARTY.
 THIS WILL BE KEPT UNDER REVIEW AND IN THE MEANTIME ALL ENQUIRIES SHOULD BE MADE TO THE COMPANY SECRETARY AT THE ADDRESS ABOVE.